JASchilz/Ham2Anki/README.md

 | Answer Letter | B                                                      |
 | Answer Text   | Talk                                                   |

 From these five columns of data, you could construct any of multiple card types.
-For example, might prefer to construct a card type which includes the multiple choices on the front of the card, or you might prefer to construct cards which do not include these multiple choices.
+For example, you might prefer to construct a card type which includes the multiple choices on the front of the card, or you might prefer to construct cards which do not include these multiple choices.

 I have included a multiple choice card type in the deck export `etc/amatuer_radio_question.apkg`.
 You can import the file produced by `anki-tsv` into this card type.